Fast frog facts

 The Dickinson County Nature Center frog ambassadors are always a hit with kids when they come out during programs.

-That is often because he makes the programs more exciting when he escapes from the grasp of the naturalist with his squirmy, slippery body.
+That is often because they make the programs more exciting when they escape from the grasp of the naturalist with their squirmy, slippery bodies.

-But visitors also love to see his long legs, his ability to jump high, his interesting sounds.
+But visitors also love to see their long legs, ability to jump high, interesting sounds.

 Northern leopard frogs are quite interesting creatures, from their metamorphosis to their ability to freeze and thaw.
 Let's take a look at some interesting facts about northern leopard frogs.